 Kodak Pro 400 PPF - 6 x 7 cm Pentax medium format camera w/90mm lens

-A photographic technique was used that we call a "motion stop sequence" to get the long exposure of the constellation and a sharp exposure of the trees in the same photograph.
-Briefly, the camera must accurately track the movement of the stars across the sky over the hour long exposure to keep them from smearing on the film.
+Our photographic technique was used that we call a "motion stop sequence" to get the long exposure of the constellation and a sharp exposure of the trees in the same photograph.
+The camera must accurately track the movement of the stars across the sky over the hour long exposure to keep them from smearing on the film.
 Then a new exposure is taken with the tracking drive turned off to capture the "Earth scene" and keep it from smearing on the film.
 Then the two are merged together so the final photograph shows both components clearly as they looked to the observer in "real time".